Top 10 Cold Symptoms (How Long They Last & How to Relieve)

 4. Gargling warm water and salt

-Gargling with warm water and salt can help to relieve a sore throat and get rid of phlegm.
+Performing a salt water gargle can help to relieve a sore throat and get rid of phlegm.
 The salt is a natural antiseptic that can help to kill bacteria contributing to the infection.

 To perform a throat gargle, add half a teaspoon of salt to a half cup of warm water.
 Gargle the mixture for a few seconds and spit it out.
 Check out other ways to relieve a sore throat with over-the-counter medications and home remedies.